zollerp/RTD-AWF/source/class3/module4/module4.rst

 Steps:

 - From the Windows client, in **Firefox** click the **FPS Demo Tools** Bookmark, without opening a new tab.
-This includes tools that behave like real malware
+This includes tools that behave like real malware.
 - On the login page of the Hackazon website enter your first name and **P@ssw0rd!** as password but do not click **Sign In**.
 - From the **Demo Tools** click **Steal Password** and then click on the password field.